flappysquirrel/fluentfox/README.md

 Thanks to pellaeon for firefox-91plus-photon-userchrome-master https://github.com/pellaeon/firefox-91plus-photon-userchrome

-Ali.sh (for making some changes to readme.md)
+Ali.sh (for making some formatting changes to readme.md)

 ## Contributing